eVanilla/Vesta/README.md

 * Better code style
 * &...

-**Also if you liked it.. you can hit that star button to make me happy!**
+**Also if you liked it.. you can just hit that star button to make me happy!**